nsherry4/Peakaboo/Documentation/github-manual/manual.md

 Guided fitting will attempt to identify peaks the user selects.
 Click on the peak you wish to fit and the program will fit the peak with its recommendation.
 Other recommendations will also be displayed in a drop down list in the side bar.
-To add another fitting, click on the `image Add` button below the current entry and click on another peak.
-To edit a previous fitting, click `image Edit`.
-After you are happy with the fittings, click `image OK` to add the fittings to your list.
+To add another fitting, click on the ![add] `Add` button below the current entry and click on another peak.
+To edit a previous fitting, click ![edit] `Edit`.
+After you are happy with the fittings, click ![ok] `OK` to add the fittings to your list.

 ![The guided fitting controls](figures/guided-fitting.png)